 Prepping the jalapeno.
-If you have sensitive skin wear gloves to avoid skin burn.
+If you have sensitive skin, wear gloves to avoid skin burns.
 Divide the jalapeno lengthwise into two.

-Using a spoon remove the white membrane and the seeds completely.
+Using a spoon, remove the white membrane and the seeds altogether.
 Reserve the seeds.

-As a side note to add, we eat spice food a lot and feel the peanut butter with just paprika alone has the right amount of heat.
+As a side note, we often eat spice food and feel the peanut butter with paprika alone has the right amount of heat.

 Bake.
 Arrange them on the baking sheet without crowding.
-And bake for about 20 minutes or until the jalapenos turns soft.
+Bake for about 20 minutes or until the jalapenos turn soft.

 Serve.
 Enjoy as finger food or with the dipping sauce.